Oscilloscopy/KSP2-IVA/README.md

 MOD USES SpaceWarp LOADER or BePinEx+Spacewarp Plugin

+(only supports SW 0.1 for now, im already working on the 0.2 compatible version)

 Drag and drop the folder included in the .zip file into the ksp 2 directory.
 Remember to use the right version for your install.